Oops, I Madrid It Again

 People who live here shouldn’t throw stones.

-Fun side note: The Plaza de la Independencia is located at one of the entrances to el Retiro.
-There you’ll find two incredibly important and historically significant landmarks: the beautiful Puerto de Alcalá and my dad’s old office building.
+The Plaza de la Independencia is located at one of the entrances to el Retiro.
+There you’ll find two incredibly important and historically significant landmarks: the beautiful Puerta de Alcalá and my dad’s old office building.

 As seen on my AP History exam.